stolostron/rhacm-docs/manage_cluster/scale.md

 copyright:
   years: 2020
-lastupdated: "2020-03-26"
+lastupdated: "2020-04-05"

 ---

 # Resizing a cluster before creating

 You can customize your cluster specifications, such as virtual machine sizes and number of nodes.
-See the following list of recommended settings for each available cloud provider, but also see the documentation for more specific information:
+See the following list of recommended settings for each available provider, but also see the documentation for more specific information:

 * [Red Hat OpenShift Container Platform cluster in Amazon Web Services (AWS)](#red-hat-openshift-container-platform-cluster-in-amazon-web-services-aws)
 * [Google Kubernetes Engine (GKE)](#google-kubernetes-engine)